How to get the best out of your virtual agency

 Time to read: 2 minutes

-To phone or email?
+To phone or email journalists?
 That is the dilemma.
-Here our team shares its experience
+Here, our team shares its experience.

 Hi is that the City desk?
 I have a lovely story about a new tractor that can be driven by a sheep dog…

-When you work in public relations your relationship with the media is crucial to your performance.
-You can be as creative as you like but if you don’t generate coverage for your clients, it is pointless.
+When you work in public relations, your relationship with the media is crucial to your performance.
+You can be as creative as you like, but it’s pointless if you don’t generate coverage for your clients.

-One of our team recalls working as an intern and phoning journalists that she didn’t know from four pages of media lists downloaded from Gorkana.
-She sometimes wonders how this experience hasn’t left her scarred for life, particularly when the phone is picked up by a weary and aggressive journalist!
-However, once in a while, there was ‘the match’ that resulted in decent coverage making the whole experience bearable.
+One of our team recalls working as an intern and phoning journalists from four pages of media lists downloaded from Gorkana.
+She sometimes wonders how this experience hasn’t left her scarred for life, mainly when a weary and aggressive journalist picked up the phone!
+However, occasionally, there was ‘the match’ that resulted in decent coverage, making the whole experience bearable.

-Specialising in fintech PR, we talk to the same people all the time and that gives us the advantage of knowing the stories they are interested in, so selling in doesn’t feel like cold calling – but exchange of services.
-However, even within this niche sector most journalists claim they don’t want to be bothered on the phone.
+Specialising in fintech PR, we talk to the same people all the time, and that gives us the advantage of knowing the stories they are interested in.
+It means selling in doesn’t feel like cold calling – but an exchange of services.
+However, even within this niche sector, most journalists claim they don’t want to be bothered on the phone.

 Taking that on board, we know to be careful with who we are calling, there is more success to be had in placing an article when you know the journalist and have researched and learned all about them, than just hoping for the best.

-Taking our own experience and other PR pros that contributed to Sam’s debate on CIPR’s LinkedIn group discussion, we have compiled some steps that can help you establish that ‘phone relationship’ with your journalist.
+Taking our experience and other PR pros who contributed to Sam’s debate on CIPR’s LinkedIn group discussion, here are some steps to help you establish that ‘phone relationship’ with your journalist.

-1. Understand journalists are always on a deadline and get to know their deadline.
-Better yet, plan in advance and look at their editorial calendar for the year ahead.
+Get to know their deadline.
+Better yet, plan and review their editorial calendar for the year ahead.

-3. Be polite!
-Ask if they have time to talk to you and keep it brief, just enough for you to be able to gauge their interest.
-If they show interest, you can follow up if not, be respectful and don’t bother them again.
+Ask if they have time to talk to you and keep it brief, just enough for you to gauge their interest.
+If they show interest, you can follow up.
+If not, be respectful and don’t bother them again.

-4. Never ever waffle!
 A hard learnt lesson!
-Know your story, and exactly what you want to say and why you are calling them and not another journalist.
+Know your story, precisely what you want to say, and why you are calling them and not another journalist.

-Having said that, it is important to know everyone is different and should be treated accordingly so keep notes and follow through.
+Having said that, it’s important to know everyone is different and should be treated accordingly, so keep notes and follow through.

 Time to read: 2 minutes

-Actually no news isn’t good news – but owing to the nature of the deals, it is not unusual for a small or a start-up fintech company to have just a few client signing announcements a year and those signings usually fall into three categories:
+Actually, no news isn’t good news.
+But owing to the nature of the deals, it’s not unusual for a small or a start-up fintech to have just a few client signing announcements yearly.
+Those signings usually fall into three categories:

-• The no comment: you may not mention the bank in anyway shape or form – great thank you sooo much for that one.
+- The no comment: You may not mention the bank in any way, shape, or form.
+That is great; thank you so much for that one.

-• The vanilla bean: you can prepare something but the details are to be so vanilla and that the quote so bland that it’s barely worth the effort.
+- The vanilla bean: You can prepare something, but the details are so vanilla and the quote so bland that it’s barely worth the effort.

-• The never never: You get the go ahead on the Friday night, write it on a Saturday, it gets signed off by your team on the Sunday and it’s with the bank for approval first thing Monday morning.
-And there it will stay, stuck in the corporate food chain awaiting sign off forever more, never to be seen again.
+- The never-never: You get the go-ahead on a Friday night, write it on a Saturday, get it signed off by your team on Sunday, and get it with the bank for approval first thing Monday morning.
+There, it will stay, stuck in the corporate food chain awaiting sign-off forever more, never to be seen again.

 Five tips for getting a bank to sign off a press release

-Over the years, working for a fintech start-up, then a fintech multi-national and then a fintech PR agency, these are the tactics I have seen work.
+Over the years, working for a fintech start-up, then a fintech multi-national and then a fintech PR agency, these are the tactics I’ve seen work.
 It’s a bit of a team effort:

-3. During the sales process and the implementation, stay close to your champion in the bank and work directly with them on the story, using them as the spokesperson, and making sure your story shows your champion as the pioneer they truly are.
+Including during the sales process and the implementation.
+Work directly with them on the story, using them as the spokesperson, and ensure your story shows your champion as the pioneer they genuinely are.

-4. Have the release written and ready to go so that it can be slipped under the nose of your happy, happy client the day everything goes live ahead of schedule and under budget.
+So that it can be slipped under the nose of your happy client the day everything goes live ahead of schedule and under budget.

-5. Make the release hardworking and insightful tell the story of the partnership between your company and the bank.
-Do not dwell on what was wrong in the first place, be realistic no bank is going to sign off a story that goes, ‘well it was just chaos here till you guys showed up’.
-And keep the quotes real and relevant not an unadulterated and shameless plug for your company.
-This will make it easier to get sign off, and more credible with the journalists, on whom you ultimate depend to publish it.
+Tell the story of the partnership between your company and the bank.
+Do not dwell on what was wrong in the first place; be realistic.
+No bank will sign off a story saying, ‘Well, it was just chaos here till you guys showed up’.

-What if you hit an absolute wall and can’t get the bank to talk no way no how?
+What if you hit a wall and can’t get the bank to talk?

-Rather than issuing a no name press release, which somewhat reeks of desperation, consider going down the analyst relations route where your client can freely talk about the project and its successes to the industry analysts under the comfort of NDA.
+Rather than issuing a no-name press release, which reeks of desperation, consider going down the analyst relations route.
+Here, your client can freely talk about the project and its successes to industry analysts under the comfort of NDA.

 Lessons learned in B2B social media management